deevdz/final-project/README.md

 #### Existing Features
 * Responsive design ensures the website displays well on any screen size and device type.
-* Homepage slider was created which allows the site administrator to add slides through the administration section of the site.
+* __Homepage slider__ was created which allows the site administrator to add slides through the administration section of the site.
 This feature allows the administrator to add a title and subtitle, slider image, text that will be displayed on the button, the link for the button and the alignment of the text.
 The administrator also has the option to leave the slide as a draft or publish to the site.
-* User authentication and authorisation - handling registration, logging in and logging out.
+* __User authentication and authorisation__ - handling registration, logging in and logging out.
 Users who are not logged in will see Register and Log In options in the Navigation bar, but those who are logged in - will see a view orders and Log Out option instead.
 Administrators will be given extra options to create, update and delete posts.
-* Contact form functionality allows users to fill out a form, which after submission will trigger an email to be sent to them using Gmail SMTP (and my own Gmail account).
+* __Contact form__ functionality allows users to fill out a form, which after submission will trigger an email to be sent to them using Gmail SMTP (and my own Gmail account).
 Logged in users will have the email field of the contact form automatically populated.
-* Administrators have the option to Create, Update and Delete Blog posts from both the frontend and backend administration part of the site.
+* __Blog__ Administrators have the option to Create, Update and Delete Blog posts from both the frontend and backend administration part of the site.
 Registered users are able to submit comments on individual blog posts.
 When a comment is submitted the site administrator is automatically emailed about the submission and prompted to review for approval.
 When a comment is approved it appears on the site.
 Blog posts can be searched and also filtered by category or tag.
 Pagination is in place and 4 posts are displayed per page.
-* Product Pages - both a shop page and a workshop page was established on the site.
+* __Product Pages__ - both a shop page and a workshop page was established on the site.
 Products were created using polymorphism.
 This allows the products to share common features but also allow products, in this case the workshops/events to have different product fields than other products.
 Workshops/Events have date and time fields, location of the event and the number of available places at this event.
-* Cart and Checkout functionality - the Cart app stores the information of each product that is added to it and displays a cart total.
+* __Cart and Checkout functionality__ - the Cart app stores the information of each product that is added to it and displays a cart total.
 Users can increase, decrease and remove items from the cart.
 In relation to workshops there is a check in place to see if there are enough places available on the workshop.
 The Checkout app also stores this information and displays a total but additionally sends the user to a Stripe form to enter payment details.
 On successfully completing their order users can view their order and any preious orders.
+* __Error Pages__ The site features custom error pages for both 404 and 500 errors.

 #### Future Features
-* Filtering the workshops by location or month when the workshop is occuring.
+* __Workshops/Events__ Filtering the workshops by location or month when the workshop is occuring.
-* Adding a shop that also sells physical products hence adding an option for shipping cost and shipping address
+* __Products and Checkout__ Adding a shop that also sells physical products hence adding an option for shipping cost and shipping address
+* __Administration Dashboard__ Show a graphical representation of product sales.

 ## Technologies Used